chum46/AI-Scout-Pro-Basketball/README.md

 **2. Clustering**

-Unsupervised clustering was used to generate modern player types.
+Unsupervised clustering was used to generate 6 modern player types.
+Below you'll see the Silouette Score peak at 6 clusters which was the basis of this determination.

 <img src="reports/figures/silouette_score.png" alt="drawing" width="300"/>
 <img src="reports/figures/gmm_clusters.png" alt="drawing" width="600"/>